 Capital Contribution Charges for water supply services may be applied under s608 of the Local Government Act 1993.
-They have been prepared based upon NSW Department of Industry - Water, Developer Charges Guidelines for Water Supply, Sewerage and Stormwater.
+They have been prepared based on NSW

+Department of Planning, Industry and Environment, 2016 Developer Charges Guidelines for Water Supply, Sewerage and Stormwater.